thevickypedia/Jarvis/docs/_sources/README.md.txt

     </details>

-- **LIMITED** - Boolean flag to run only the main version of `Jarvis` skipping background processes.
-Defaults to `False` Enforced based on the number of CPU cores.
+---

+### Peripherals
 - **CAMERA_INDEX** - Camera index that has to be used.
 Run [camera.py](https://github.com/thevickypedia/Jarvis/tree/master/modules/camera/camera.py) to get the index value of each camera.
-- **DEBUG** - Boolean flag to enable debug level for logging.
-Defaults to `False`
+- **SPEAKER_INDEX** - Speaker index that has to be used.
+Run [peripherals.py](https://github.com/thevickypedia/Jarvis/tree/master/modules/peripherals.py) to get the index value of each speaker.
+- **MICROPHONE_INDEX** - Microphone index that has to be used.
+Run [peripherals.py](https://github.com/thevickypedia/Jarvis/tree/master/modules/peripherals.py) to get the index value of each microphone.

 ### Features
 - **GIT_USER** - GitHub Username